JuliaDocs/Julia-Cheat-Sheet/README.md

 ### Status

+Currently I'm updating the content to Julia v0.5.

-Currently only v0.4 is supported.
-Any help regarding cleanup and/or expanding data is greatly appreciated.
+Any help regarding cleanups and/or expanding data is greatly appreciated.

 Just clone this repo and send your pull requests.

+**Thanks!**

 [Go to GitHub Page](https://brakmic.github.io/Julia-Cheat-Sheet/)